microsoft/CCF/doc/operations/certificates.rst

 .. note:: The granularity for the validity period of nodes and service certificates is one day.

-.. tip:: See :ref:`overview/cryptography:Identity Keys and Certificates` for a detailed explanation of the relationship between certificates in CCF.
+.. tip:: See :ref:`overview/cryptography:Identity Keys and Certificates` for a detailed explanation of the relationship between keys and certificates in CCF.

 Node Certificates
 -----------------